sham55/voice-assistant-/README.md

-# 🎙️ Voice-Activated ChatGPT Assistant
+# 🎙️ Voice-Activated ChatGPT Assistant using Raspberry pi

 This is a simple **voice assistant** (like Jarvis) built with:
 - Python